 The Group has related party relationship with its subsidiaries and key management personnel.

 Significant related party transactions

-Related party transactions have been entered into under normal trade terms.
-The significant related party transactions of the Group and the Company are shown below.
+Related party transactions have been entered into under negotiated trade terms.
 The balances related to the below transactions are shown in Notes 8 and 14.